Wyoming Retirement Center

 Managing Depression Among Residents

-This indicates the percent of patients showing symptoms of depression.
+This is the percentage of patients demonstrating symptoms of depression.

 Appropriate Vaccine Usage